reimerlab/wiener_deconv/README.md

 This code also includes a method for estimating the regularization parameter W based on desired absolute error.

 ##### Causal Wiener deconvolution (causal_deconv.py)
-This code was not used in (1) but is included here for research purposes.
-Causal Wiener deconvolution was implemented following the derivation in (2):
+Causal Wiener deconvolution was also implemented following the derivation in (2).
+These methods were not used in (1) but are included here for research purposes.

 ##### Test notebook (test_deconv.py)
 Notebook for testing the noncausal deconvolution method